mikolajsacha/HaskellPics/README.md

 ##### Noise filters:
 average_rgb_filter [imagePath]  <-- filter noises using moving average on RGB coordinates
 median_rgb_filter [imagePath]  <-- filter noises using moving median on RGB coordinates
+average_y_filter [imagePath]  <-- filter noises using moving average only on Y from YCbCr
+median_y_filter [imagePath]  <-- filter noises using moving median only on Y from YCbCr